praekelt/seed-auth-api/docs/http_api.rst

     If the permission to be added is of type org:admin, then the user must have org:admin for the organization specified by object_id.

+    admin users can add any permissions.

     :<json str type: The string representing the permission.
     :<json str object_id:
-        The id of the object that the permission acts on. "null" if it doesn't act on any object.
+        The id of the object that the permission acts on.
+Empty string if it doesn't act on any object.
-    :<json obj metadata:
-        A single layer object that can contain any amount of keys.
-Used to add additional information that might be useful to external applications.
     :<json str namespace:
         The namespace for the permission, to avoid "type" collisions between apps.

-    :>json int id: the id of the team.
+    :>json int id: the id of the permission.
-    :>json str url: the URL of the team.
-    :>json str name: the name of the team.
+    :>json str type: the type of the permission.
-    :>json list users: The list of users that belong to this team.
-    :>json obj organization: The summary of the organization that the team belongs to.
+    :>json str object_id: the object id that the permission acts on.
-    :>json list permissions: The permission list for the team.
     :status 200: successfully added permission to the team.

     **Example request**: